shriram-jagan/pyminiweather/README.md

 | output-freq               | The solution variables will be written to a file every output-freq timesteps    | -1
 | filename                  | Name of the output file the solution variables                                  | "PyMiniWeatherData.txt"

-PyMiniWeather can be run using `numpy` or `cupynumeric` as follows:
+PyMiniWeather can be run using `numpy` or `cupynumeric` as follows.
 ```
 cd work
 mkdir -p post/images